vbuch/node-signpdf/README.md

 ### Append a signature placeholder

 What's needed is a `Sig` element and a `Widget` that is also linked in a `Form`.
 The form needs to be referenced in the root descriptor of the PDF as well.
 A (hopefully) [readable sample](https://github.com/vbuch/node-signpdf/blob/master/src/signpdf.test.js#L15) is available in the test.
+Note the `Contents` descriptor of the `Sig` where zeros are placed that will later be replaced with the actual signature.
+**Note:** Signing in detached mode makes the signature length independent of the PDF's content length, but it may still vary between different signing certificates.
+So every time you sign using the same P12 you will get the same length of the output signature, no matter the length of the signed content.
+It is safe to actual signature length your certificate produces to properly configure the placeholder length.

 ### Generate and apply signature

 That's where `node-signpdf` kicks in.
 Given a PDF and a P12 certificate a signature is generated in detached mode and is replaced in the placeholder.
 This is best demonstrated in [the tests](https://github.com/vbuch/node-signpdf/blob/master/src/signpdf.test.js#L198).

-**Note:** Signing in detached mode makes the signature length independent of the PDF's content length, but it may still vary between different signing certificates.
-Note the actual signature length your certificate produces to properly configure the placeholder length.

 ## Dependencies